EGaraldi/corecon/paper/paper.md

 - *star-formation-rate density evolution*.
 - *average transmitted flux quasar spectra as a function of distance from nearby galaxies*.
 This provides information on the sources
 (@kakiichi18, @meyer19, @meyer20) and timing (@garaldi22) of reionization.
-- *mass-metallicity relation of galaxies*.
+- *mass-metallicity relation of galaxies*, both for stellar and gas-phase metallicities.
 - *galaxy main sequence* (i.e. star formation rate as a function of stellar mass).
 - *UV slope*, defined as the slope of the flux density in wavelength blueward of the Lyman-$\alpha$ line.